palindromed/palindromed.github.io/_posts/books/2020-01-06-reckoners.md

 Type: Audio (MacLeod Andrews)

+Notes: This is a YA series.
+Not my favorite genre but Sanderson is great.
+Haven't read the novella but have read the trilogy.

 ## Steelheart (Book 1 - 2013)

 ## Firefight (Book 2 - 2015)

 ## Calamity (Book 3 - 2016)

+## Mitosis (Novella)